-National Bank Direct Brokerage is one such platform that has recently revamped its fee structure to introduce a much-needed change in the situation.
+National Bank Direct Brokerage has recently revamped its fee structure to introduce some excellent features.

 Commission-Free Trading Platform